May 12, 1984: The day Jimmy Connors was thrashed 6-0, 6-0 by Ivan Lendl

 In the years 1979-1981, Connors did not perform as well as in his peak years, not reaching any Grand Slam final.
 He made a blistering comeback in 1982-83, becoming world No 1 again by claiming three more Grand Slam titles: Wimbledon in 1982, and the US Open in 1982 and 1983, taking his total of Major titles to eight.
 In May 1984, he was still ranked No 3.

-He set new standards in the baseline game with a hugely powerful topspin forehand that allowed him to play aggressively while staying extremely consistent, pushing his opponents into a very tough physical challenge.
-He also set new standards in work ethic, practising more than anyone before, paying attention to his fitness and to his diet in a way tennis players were not used to.
+The Czech set new standards in the baseline game with a hugely powerful topspin forehand that allowed him to play aggressively while staying extremely consistent, pushing his opponents into a very tough physical challenge.
+He also set new standards in work ethic, practicing more than anyone before, paying attention to his fitness and to his diet in a way tennis players had never done before.

 The facts: Connors had the edge in the rivalry